FranckLejzerowicz/Xclusion_criteria/README.md

 Usage: Xclusion_criteria [OPTIONS]

 Options:
   -m, --m-metadata-file TEXT  Metadata file on which to apply
                               included/exclusion criteria.  [required]

   -c, --i-criteria TEXT       Must be a yaml file (see README or
                               'examples/criteria.yml').  [required]

   -p, --i-plot-groups TEXT    Must be a yaml file (see README or
                               'examples/criteria.yml').

   -in, --o-included TEXT      Output metadata for the included samples only.
                               [required]

   -ex, --o-excluded TEXT      Output metadata for the excluded samples only.
-  -viz, --o-visualization TEXT  Output metadata explorer for the included
+  -o, --o-visualization TEXT  Output metadata explorer for the included
                               samples only.  [required]

-  --fetch / --no-fetch          Get the 16S data from RedBiom and apply
-                                microbiome filters.  [default: False] -r, --p-redbiom-context TEXT  [if --fetch] Redbiom context for fetching 16S data from Qiita.  [default: Deblur-
-                                Illumina-16S-V4-150nt-780653]
-  -b, --p-bloom-sequences TEXT  [if --fetch] Fasta file containing the
-                                sequences known to bloom in fecal samples (defaults to 'newblooms.all.fasta' file from
-                                package's folder 'resources').
-  -f, --p-reads-filter INTEGER  [if --fetch] Minimum number of reads per
-                                sample.  [default: 1500]
-  --unique / --no-unique        [if --fetch] Keep a unique sample per host
-                                (most read, or most features).  [default:
-                                True]
-  --update / --no-update        [if --fetch] Update the sample names to remove
-                                Qiita-prep info.  [default: True] --dim / --no-dim              [if --fetch] Add the number of samples in the final biom file name before extension (e.g. for '-b out.biom' it becomes
+  --random / --no-random      Reduce visualization to 100 random samples.
-                                'out_1000s.biom').  [default: True]
+                              [default: True]

-  --verbose / --no-verbose      [if --fetch] Show missing, non-fetched samples
-                                and duplicates.  [default: True] --version                     Show the version and exit.
+  --version                   Show the version and exit.
   --help                      Show this message and exit.
 ```